ArthurBernard/Arthur-CV-LaTeX/doc/dev/07-roadmap.md

 ## 4. Maintenance

+- [ ] Decide what to do about `example_cover_letter.tex` using `\today`: its
+      committed reference PDF changes every day, so `make refresh-examples` always shows a diff for it and pixel comparisons of that file are only valid within a single day.
+Either freeze the date in the example (losing the `\today` demonstration) or stop committing that PDF.

 - [ ] Migrate `fontawesome` (4.7, frozen) to `fontawesome5`.
 - [ ] Replace the `$\begin{array}{l}\hspace{Nmm}…\end{array}$` icon-alignment
       hack with `\makebox`.